kauffecup/react-redux-webpack-boilerplate/README.md

   - `gulp less` will create an auto-prefixed, minified, css file and place it in `public/style.css`
   - `gulp build` runs `browserify` and `less`
+  - 'gulp build-server' transpiles the server code from `server/src` to `server/lib`
+  - `gulp node-dev` runs `build-server` and kicks off a server.
+It also starts a watch on `server/src` that transpiles every time there's a change.
+When this happens it will restart the server (using the magic of nodeDev).
   - `gulp dev` creates an unminified bundle with source maps for easy debugging and use with the Chrome dev tools.
-It also kicks off a watchify which will rebuild a subset of the bundle when a file changes, and kicks off a watch for changes in the main style.less file
+It also kicks off a watchify which will rebuild a subset of the bundle when a file changes, and kicks off a watch for changes in the main style.less file.
+It double also kicks off `node-dev`.
+It triple also kicks off `browserSync`.

 There are three pre-configured npm scripts: